chamik/gympl-skripta/anj.typ

 He was apart of the "Lost generation" -- wrote works such as _A Farewell to Arms_ (Sbohem armádo), or _For Whom the Bell Tolls_ (Komu zvoní hrana).

-His most famous book is titled _The Old Man and the Sea_ (Stařec a Moře #underline[@starec[]]).
+His most famous book is titled _The Old Man and the Sea_ (Stařec a Moře @starec[]).
 For this book he was awarded the Pulitzer Prize in 1953 and the Nobel Prize in Literature in 1954. #underline["A man can be destroyed, but not defeated"]

 Hemingway killed himself with his fathers shotgun -- mental health issues.